htruong/somebar/README.md

 # Stripbar: IoT LED Strip realization of AnyBar

-You want simple, beautiful LEDs on your desk so you can focus on the right work, instead of looking at the dreadful LCD screen?
-You want IoT in this smart-everything era?
-Look no more.
+Stripbar is a small indicator for your computer that does one simple thing: it displays colored dots.
+What the dot means and when to change it is up to you.

-Introducing Stripbar - Simple indicator for NeoPixel on Arduino inspired by [AnyBar](https://github.com/tonsky/AnyBar).
+Introducing Stripbar - Simple indicator for NeoPixel on Arduino.
+Inspired by [AnyBar](https://github.com/tonsky/AnyBar).
+Beautifully made for you.
+With courage.

 ![LED strip](https://github.com/htruong/stripbar/raw/master/IMG_20161128_183947.jpg "LED strip")